-To record their song they approached producer Gary Paxton, who sang The Hollywood Argyles' 1960 number one hit, "Alley Oop".
+They approached producer Gary Paxton, who sang The Hollywood Argyles' 1960 number one hit, "Alley Oop".
 Pickett and Paxton, along with Leon Russell, Johnny McCrae and Rickie Page recorded the tune in one take, and when the session was done, it was Paxton who came up with the idea of putting "Bobby 'Boris' Pickett And The Cryptkickers" on the record's label.
 Pickett also added all his own sound effects: the creaky door opening is a nail being pulled from a piece of wood, the boiling cauldron is Pickett blowing bubbles into a cup of water with a straw, and the chains are him moving chains up and down.
 Gary Paxton took the tape to four major labels, who all turned it down.
-Not discouraged, he had a thousand copies pressed himself and started delivering them to radio stations across California.
-Soon, "The Monster Mash" was getting air play and London Records, who had rejected the song earlier, called Paxton to sign a deal.
+Not discouraged, he had a thousand copies pressed on his own label, Garpax Records and started delivering them to radio stations across California.
+Soon, "The Monster Mash" was getting air play, and London Records, who had rejected the song earlier, called Paxton to sign a deal.
 Eight weeks later, on October 20, 1962, the record hit number one on the Billboard Hot 100, just in time for Halloween.

 Over the years, the song has been re-released three times and re-entered the Hot 100 on August 29, 1970, peaking at number 91 and again in May of 1972, when it reached number 10.
-Several attempts were made at other "monster" songs.
+Several attempts were made at other monster songs.
 A Christmas-themed follow-up called "Monster's Holiday" was also issued in 1962 and reached #30 in December of that year.
 "Blood Bank Blues", "Werewolf Watusi" and "Monster Swim" followed, but all failed to chart.
-Pickett did manage to reach the Billboard chart again in June, 1963 when "Graduation Day" peaked at #80.
-In 1975, he recorded a spoof on Star Trek called "Star Drek" with Peter Ferrara.
-In 1985 he released "Monster Rap", which describes the mad scientist's frustration at being unable to teach his creation how to talk.
-The problem is solved when the monster learns to rap.

 For more, be sure to read Gary James interview with Bobby "Boris" Pickett